nrepl/piggieback/README.md

-The default ClojureScript REPL (as described in the ["quick start"](https://github.com/clojure/clojurescript/wiki/Quick-Start) tutorial) requires/assumes that it is running in a terminal environment; specifically:
+The default ClojureScript REPL (as described in the ["quick start"](https://github.com/clojure/clojurescript/wiki/Quick-Start) tutorial) requires/assumes that it is running in a teletype environment; specifically:

-* that code to be evaluated is provided via `*in*`, and that results are
+* that code to be evaluated is provided via `*in*`, and that results are primarily printed to `*out*`
-* primarily printed to `*out*` that every REPL evaluation is performed in the
-* _same_ thread as that which started the REPL
+* that every REPL evaluation is performed in the same thread as that which started the REPL

-nREPL does not provide for such things, and so starting the default ClojureScript REPL in an nREPL session yields a massive pile of `No Context associated with current Thread` errors, and resulting exceptions attempting to evaluate `core.cljs` and co.
+nREPL does not provide such guarantees, and so starting the default ClojureScript REPL in an nREPL session without the benefit of teletype support (which exists in e.g. `lein repl`, but not in other, non-terminal Clojure tooling) yields errors and/or lost output instead of a usable REPL.

-Piggieback provides an alternative ClojureScript REPL entry point (`cemerick.piggieback/cljs-repl`) that lifts a ClojureScript REPL on top of any nREPL session, while accepting all the same options as `cljs.repl/repl`.
+Piggieback provides an alternative ClojureScript REPL entry point (`cemerick.piggieback/cljs-repl`) that changes an nREPL session into a ClojureScript REPL for `eval` and `load-file` operations, while accepting all the same options as `cljs.repl/repl`.
+When the ClojureScript REPL is terminated (by sending `:cljs/quit` for evaluation), the nREPL session is restored to it original state.

 ## "Installation"